kyechou/leagueoflegends/README.md

 |-------------------------------------------------------------------------------------|-----------------------------------------------------|------------------------|
 | [leagueoflegends-git](https://aur.archlinux.org/packages/leagueoflegends-git)       | `./package.sh debian`<br/>`sudo dpkg -i <deb_file>` | `sudo make install`    |
 | [leagueoflegends-ge-git](https://aur.archlinux.org/packages/leagueoflegends-ge-git) | `./package.sh debian`<br/>`sudo dpkg -i <deb_file>` | `sudo make install-ge` |

+### Pre-installation checks (Important!)

+1. Please make sure you have installed the Vulkan driver for your graphic card that you will be using.
+You can check what is installed by running `pacman -Qi <pkg-name>` or `ls /usr/share/vulkan/icd.d/`.
+2. Please *use the driver of your active graphic card* to run the script!
+   Accidentally using the wrong driver is the cause of most issues.
+You can set the preference of the Vulkan drivers by setting the environment variable `VK_ICD_FILENAMES`.
+You don't have to do this step if there is only one driver installed.
+For `VK_ICD_FILENAMES`, please supply the full path of the file under `/usr/share/vulkan/icd.d/`.
+Colons can be used to separate multiple files.
+(Please see [the wiki](https://wiki.archlinux.org/title/Vulkan) for more information.)

 ### Install the League client